alexpalade/such-is-life/README.md

 The game is written in Common Lisp for the [Spring Lisp Game Jam 2020](https://itch.io/jam/spring-lisp-game-jam-2020).
 It uses [trivial-gamekit](https://borodust.org/projects/trivial-gamekit/) framework by Pavel Korolev (borodust).
 Thanks for the help from the #lispgames IRC channel.

+The character sprites are emoji characters from [Noto Color Emoji](https://github.com/googlefonts/noto-emoji).
+Noto is a font family commissioned by Google, licensed under the SIL Open Font License.
+I modified some slightly with Gimp.

 ### This game uses these sounds from freesound:
 * Winning by [rhodesmas](https://freesound.org/people/rhodesmas/sounds/320775/)
 * Healing by [PaulMorek](https://freesound.org/people/PaulMorek/sounds/330047/)